Double skin milk: History

-Documentary clip
+Double skin milk has remained popular despite a competitive market for traditional food in China.
+Traditional double skin milk has been combined with new food trends while its traditional essence is retained.

+In 2018, double skin milk was declared a Provincial Intangible Cultural Heritage.

+In media

-Double-skin milk has been included in the documentary, A Bite of Shunde, in its 2nd episode.
-A Bite of Shunde is a cuisine documentary, filmed by the direction team of A Bite of China in 2016.
-It records numerous famous and delicious dishes in Shunde.
-In the 2nd episode of A Bite of Shunde, at 00:7:00-00:08:11, the documentary reveals the recipes and cooking process of this dessert, and grants the title of “Proud of Shunde.
+Double-skin milk was included in the second episode of 2016 TV series A Bite of Shunde.
+The series was filmed by the direction team of A Bite of China and records numerous famous and delicious dishes in Shunde.
+In the 2nd episode of A Bite of Shunde, at 00:7:00-00:08:11, the documentary reveals the recipes and cooking process of this dessert, and grants the title of "Proud of Shunde".